Day 1: Sun 29 May 2022- West to Skye via Applecross

 Heading west from Nethy Bridge after breakfast, within a few hours we arrive into undulating high hills and sea lochs, with which we will become accustomed over the next ten days.
 The weather will dictate our exact route to Skye, and if favourable we may pass under Beinn Eighe and the distinctive Torridon range and up onto the Applecross ridge.
 Here, in an Arctic Alpine environment we look for mountain dwellers including Ptarmigan as well as enjoying spectacular views across to Skye.
 We expect to arrive on Scotland’s largest island by the afternoon, and if time allows investigate the Broadford area for migrant waders or the Kylerhea Narrows for our first encounter with eagles or Otter.
-We stay at Sligachan, at the foot of the dramatic Cuillin mountains for the next four nights, the very best place to be for a magical sunset and sunrise!
+We stay on the magical island of Skye for the next 4 nights!

 Today we get a full flavour of all Skye has to offer, seeing why it is held in such high regard.
 We visit lesser-known places along the east coast, looking out for Golden and White-tailed Eagles overhead as we drive quiet back roads into Waternish and Diurinish.
 Both are superb, often under-appreciated areas, yet are great for raptors and seabirds.
 Wheatear, Twite, Stonechat, Skylark and Meadow Pipit are abundant, and we can listen (and look) for Skye’s small population of Corncrake, benefitting from sensitive management in these areas.
 If the weather conditions and sea are calm, scanning across the Minch from Neist Point we may see dolphins, Harbour Porpoise or Minke Whale.

 Day 3: Tues 31 May - Canna boat trip